Community Interest Companies (CIC)

 Community Interest Companies (CICs) started in 2005.
 They are a legal form for those considering creating a social enterprise.

 Since a slow start, they have grown considerably, both in number and activities.
-In 2018-19 there were 3215 new CICS.
-In comparison, in June 2020 over 600 were registered, three times the average rate of 2018-19, suggesting a growing interest in the Pandemic.
-In total, there are over 16,000 CICs as of 2020.
-About 60% of applications to become a CIC are accepted.
+In 2018-19, 3,215 new CICS were registered.
+In comparison, in 2020-21, over 6,838 were registered, a 21% increase over the previous year, suggesting a growing interest in being a social enterprise in the Pandemic.

 The CIC legal structure can support anything from small local projects to multi-million-pound health services which used to be part of the NHS.

-The regulator reports that the most common sectors are health, education, sports and the arts.
+The regulator reports that health, education, sports and the arts are the most common sectors.
 However, they also continue to have more unusual applications, including Birth Networks, Accountancy Services, Arabic Language Schools, Boxing Clubs.

 What you do as a CIC may be the benefit you offer, e.g. training or a welfare service or it may be that you use the profits you generate from commercial activity to fund activities in the community.